mocaspike150/mocaspike150.github.io/_stories/2019-04-08-chinese-exclusion-act.md

   <p>In the late 1800s, racial tension towards Chinese mounted as Americans saw the booming immigrant population as
 a threat to their livelihood.
 These sentiments boiled over into violent, organized attacks on Chinese and manifested as anti-Chinese legislation.
-In 1882, Congress passed the Chinese Exclusion Act, the first federal law to bar entry to a group of immigrants’ based solely on nationality.
+In 1882, Congress passed the Chinese Exclusion Act, the first federal law to bar entry to a group of immigrants' based solely on nationality.
 The Act prohibited skilled and unskilled Chinese laborers from entering the country, although merchants, students, and diplomats could gain passage.
 The ten-year act was renewed in 1892 with the passing of the Geary Act, which among other acts intensified regulations by requiring all Chinese to carry documentation.
 The Act was extended in perpetuity in 1902.